Recipe for Chess Pie like State Fountain at Mississippi State University. Not exactly a copycat, but its pretty darn close!

 - Stir the filling until all of the separated liquid at the bottom of the bowl has been reincorporated.

-- Pour filling into pie crust, being careful not to overfill.
+- Pour filling into the unbaked pie crust, being careful not to overfill.
 There may be some extra filling.

 - Place pie into the preheated oven and bake for 25 minutes.